brianrojrc/brianrojrc.github.io/index.md

 <header class="page-header">
     <span class="page-marker">[1]</span>
     <h1>Brian Rojas</h1>
     <p class="intro">I'm a Computer Engineering & Mathematics student at the University of Central Florida.
-I apply mathematics, machine learning and low level programming to solve problems in financial markets and security research.
+I apply mathematics, machine learning and low level programming to build models for the financial markets and machine learning research.
 I enjoy building systems that solve complex problems in creative ways.</p>
     <p class="currently">Currently, a machine learning researcher and engineer at UCF and NASA suits.</p>
 </header>